-To comply with traceability regulations it is required that landings are identifiable and documentation is kept that records the following information:
+As an aid to compliance with traceability regulations it is required that landings are identifiable with documentation that records the following information:

-- Boat identification.
+- · Boat identification.

 - Species (both common and scientific name).

+- Size grade (where applicable).

 - Date of capture: this may include several days or a period of time corresponding to several dates of catches.

-- Unit weight (or numbers).
+- Unit weight.

-- Area of capture e.g. the FAO sub area or code for the North East Atlantic.
+- Area of capture: For the North East Atlantic the FAO sub area or code.

 - Production method (e.g. caught at sea).

 - · Fishing method.